pkprincekumar7/annual-sports-event-full/docs/markdown/SECURITY_AUDIT.md

 - Admin-only modals are conditionally rendered based on admin status
 - Admin-only buttons are conditionally shown (`isAdmin` check)
 - All API calls use `fetchWithAuth` which includes authentication token
-- Frontend handles 403 errors properly (clears token and reloads)
+- Frontend does not clear tokens on 403 responses (by design)
-- Year selector only visible to admin users
+- Year selector visible to logged-in users

 #### ✅ Backend Protection
 - All admin-only endpoints have `requireAdmin` middleware
 - Middleware order is correct: `authenticateToken` → `requireAdmin` → `requireRegistrationPeriod`/`requireEventPeriod`
 - Returns proper HTTP status codes (400, 401, 403, 404, 500) with clear error messages
 - User existence verified on every authenticated request
-- Event filtering: All endpoints use `event_id` for data isolation
+- Event filtering: Endpoints use `event_id` for data isolation
 - Parameter validation: When `event_id` is mandatory, it must be provided; when optional, it may be omitted (defaults to active event)

 ---